 Here’s my finished lobster bake shot:

-I adjusted my white balance and saturated my colors a bit for this final image.
+I adjusted my white balance and saturated my colors a bit in COP before exporting for this final image.
 To see my behind the scenes post on the lobster bake photo shoot -click here.

 There you have it – my food photography process in 8 steps.